district10/blog/_posts/post-0001-pandoc-readme.md

       list item.
     * and my second.

-But markdown also allows a "lazy" format:
+But Markdown also allows a "lazy" format:

     * here is my first
     list item.